tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ### Forum discussion

-The Tidal Package for Atom is developed by `ndr_brt`.
+The Tidal Package for Atom is developed by `ndr_brt` - who is also working on preparing this for use in the new Pulsar package manager.
 There is a [Tidal Club forum thread](https://club.tidalcycles.org/t/the-atom-plugin-thread/2244) with more information and history of the development.

 ### GitHub repository